Same Day Shipping Satisfaction Guarantee Free UPS 2nd Day Air on orders over $150

 Bacteriostatic water is sterile water that usually contains 0.9% benzyl alcohol.
 The benzyl alcohol acts as a preservative.
 It stops bacteria from growing in the vial after it has been opened.

-This preservative makes bacteriostatic water safe to use more than once.
+This preservative makes bacteriostatic water safe for reuse.
 A single vial can be used for up to 28 days if handled correctly.
 For people who reconstitute peptides and need multiple doses, this is a big advantage.

 When used with peptides, bacteriostatic water not only dissolves the peptide powder but also helps keep it stable for longer.
 This makes it the preferred option in most cases where peptides are stored and used over time.